FiloSottile/gvt/README.md

     vendor/**
     !vendor/manifest

-When you check out the source again, you can then run `gvt rebuild` to fetch all the dependencies at the revisions specified in the `vendor/manifest` file.
+When you check out the source again, you can then run `gvt restore` to fetch all the dependencies at the revisions specified in the `vendor/manifest` file.

 Please consider that this approach has the following consequences: